 The treatment for celiac disease is a life-long gluten-free diet.
 An appointment with a dietitian can help you navigate food labels, plan healthy, gluten-free meals, and make the transition much smoother.

 Concerned you may have celiac disease?
-The Celiac Disease Foundation has developed a symptoms and conditions checklist to review as a first step to diagnosis.
-If it appears likely that you may suffer from celiac disease, it is recommended that you have a panel blood test. https://celiac.org/celiac-disease/symptomssigns/checklist/.
+The Celiac Disease Foundation has developed a symptoms assessment tool to help determine your level of risk.
+If it appears likely that you may suffer from celiac disease, it is recommended that you have a panel blood test.